Regulated Financial Services

 In addition the Equity Release Council (ERC) provides a voluntary framework of standards and practices which benefits both Equity Release consumers and the industry as a whole.

 To be an ERC member lenders must offer, among other things, a 'No Negative Equity' Guarantee on their products.
-This means that when a mortgage is repaid, regardless of the amount outstanding it will never cost more than the value of the property to repay.
+This means that when your property is sold, and agents’ and solicitors’ fees have been paid, even if the amount left is not enough to repay the outstanding loan to your provider, neither you nor your estate will be liable to pay any more.

 Therefore, there can never be an additional bill over and above the value of the mortgaged property, which gives borrows significant peace of mind.